 Many types of dissipative processes can be found in nature or be engineered, and their interplay with a system can give rise to interesting phases of matter.
-Here we study the interplay between interaction, tunneling, and disorder in the steady state of a spin chain coupled to a tailored bath.
-We consider a dissipation which, in contrast to disorder, tends to generate an homogeneously polarized steady state.
-We also find that the steady state can be highly sensitive to even weak disorder.
-In addition, we show that in the presence of such dissipation, even in the absence of interaction, a finite amount of disorder is needed for localization.
-Last, we show signatures of localization for strong disorder.
-In this case, small to intermediate interaction can weaken localization while strong interaction can enhance it.
+Here we study the interplay among interaction, tunneling, and disorder in the steady state of a spin chain coupled to a tailored bath.
+We consider a dissipation which, in contrast to disorder, tends to generate a homogeneously polarized steady state.
+We find that the steady state can be highly sensitive even to weak disorder.
+We also establish that, in the presence of such dissipation, even in the absence of interaction, a finite amount of disorder is needed for localization.
+Last, we show that for strong disorder the system reveals signatures of localization both in the weakly and strongly interacting regimes.

-{\it Introduction.}---The interplay of dissipation and interaction can give rise to rich physics, from out-of-equilibrium phase transitions \cite{Mitra, DiehlZoller2008, DellaTorre, DiehlZoller2010} to complex relaxation dynamics \cite{PolettiKollath2012, CaiBarthel2012, PolettiKollath2013, SciollaKollath2015, GarrahanLesanovsky, MarcuzziLesanovsky2014, MarcuzziLesanovsky2015}.
-Of particular relevance, in the last few years, has been the use of tailored dissipation to engineer interesting states of matter \cite{DiehlZoller2008}.
-However, it is important to study the robustness, and more generally, the response of such states to disorder.
+{\it Introduction.} The interplay of dissipation and interaction can give rise to rich physics from out-of-equilibrium phase transitions \cite{Mitra, DiehlZoller2008, DellaTorre, DiehlZoller2010} to complex relaxation dynamics \cite{PolettiKollath2012, CaiBarthel2012, PolettiKollath2013, SciollaKollath2015, GarrahanLesanovsky, MarcuzziLesanovsky2014, MarcuzziLesanovsky2015}.
+Of particular relevance, in the past few years, has been the use of tailored dissipation to engineer interesting states of matter \cite{DiehlZoller2008}.
+However, it is important to study the robustness and, more generally, the response of such states to disorder.